Helene Rother: Nash Motors

-She was soon contracted by Nash Motors and styled the interiors of most of their cars from 1948 to 1956.
+Rother was soon contracted by Nash Motors and styled the interiors of most of their cars from 1948 to 1956.
 Even the economical Nash Rambler models were prominently promoted as "irresistible glamour" on wheels.
 The 100 in wheelbase Rambler was conceived initially as a well-appointed convertible with its interior designed with the aid of Rother as a consultant.
 Nash used a strategy to give the new Rambler a positive public image by avoiding it being seen by the public as a "cheap little car."
 It was "well-equipped and stylish" with no "stripped-down" versions.
 The focus on design and quality features helped establish a new segment in the automobile market, as the Rambler is widely acknowledged to be the first successful modern American compact car.

-Rother designed the Rambler's interiors to appeal to the feminine eye because she knew what women looked for in a car.
+Rother designed the Rambler's interiors to appeal to women's tastes because she knew what women looked for in a car.
 Her designs featured elegant, stylish, and expensive fabrics coordinated in colors and trim.
 The new 1951 Rambler models were also "given the custom touch" with fabrics and colors selected by Rother that "equaled the best of interiors in American luxury cars of the period."

 She toured the 1951 Paris Auto Salon and was the first woman to address the Society of Automotive Engineers in Detroit.
 In 1953, Nash was awarded the Jackson Medal, "...since 1898, one of America's most sought-after awards," according to an advertisement, for the excellence of design.
 Many Nash sales brochures and Rambler advertisements of the time featured the copy stating: "Styling by Pinin Farina and interiors by Madame Helene Rother of Paris" as proof of the European influence on company's automobile styling.
 She conferred with Pinin Farina, who styled the exterior of the 1953 Nash Airflytes, to coordinate with the interiors and new custom fabrics.
 In 1954, the Nash Ambassadors had a significant feature: the completely new interior by Rother.
 That year, Nash merged with Hudson to create American Motors Corporation (AMC), but her influence on interior fashion in automobiles continued.

+Rother enjoyed driving, received speeding tickets, and was involved in accidents.
+While at Nash, she "bought a Nash car to match her new role—and promptly totaled it".